Simon-McIntosh/nakasvr/README.md

 virtual environments is encouraged when installing Nakasvr on both the client and the server.
 Installation of `Nakasvr` requires a recent Python>=3.10.
-Installation of dependencies using the `Nakasvr` module ensures that the
+Installation of dependencies using the `Nakasvr` module ensures that the compatible versions of the Spyder IDE and Spyder kernel are used.

 ### Client install
+If worki
 Create virtual environments for the client and server.
 Subsequent use of python commands assumes that the virtual environment is active.